Zyko0/Ebiary/jfa/README.md

 An implementation of the [jump flooding algorithm (JFA)](https://en.wikipedia.org/wiki/Jump_flooding_algorithm) using Ebitengine.
 It can be used to create signed distance field textures, with fonts for example.

-Note that it's a bit broken at the moment!
+Note that there are still a few edge cases that need to be fixed overall!

 ## Usage